michelesr/thesis/src/ts.md

 The `exports.config` object is used to define the configuration of the Protractor framework, that includes:

-- a list of specification files used to run the end-to-end tests
+- a list of the test routine specification files
 - a list of the browsers used as clients for the web application
 - the network address of the *Selenium* server